raml-org/raml-spec/versions/raml-10/raml-10.md

    HomeAnimal: [ HasHome ,  Dog | Cat ]
 ```

-In this case, type `HomeAnimal` has two base types, `HasHome` and an anonymous union type, defined by the following type expression: `Dog | Cat`.
+In this case, type `HomeAnimal` has two super types, `HasHome` and an anonymous union type, defined by the following type expression: `Dog | Cat`.

-Validating the `HomeAnimal` type involves validating the types derived from each of the base types and the types of each element in the union type.
-In this particular case, you need to test that types `[HasHome, Dog]` and `[HasHome, Cat]` are valid types.
+Validating the `HomeAnimal` type involves validating the types derived from each of the super types and the types of each element in the union type.
+In this particular case, the processor MUST test that types `[HasHome, Dog]` and `[HasHome, Cat]` are valid types.

-If you are extending from two union types you should perform validations for every possible combination.
-For example, to validate the `HomeAnimal` type shown below, you need to test six possible combinations: `[HasHome, Dog ]`, `[HasHome, Cat ]`, `[HasHome, Parrot]`, `[IsOnFarm, Dog ]`, `[IsOnFarm, Cat ]`, and `[IsOnFarm, Parrot]`.
+If you are extending from two union types a processor MUST perform validations for every possible combination.
+For example, to validate the `HomeAnimal` type shown below, the processor MUST test the six possible combinations: `[HasHome, Dog ]`, `[HasHome, Cat ]`, `[HasHome, Parrot]`, `[IsOnFarm, Dog ]`, `[IsOnFarm, Cat ]`, and `[IsOnFarm, Parrot]`.

 ```yaml
 types: